dbrian56/dyn-python/docs/quickstart.rst

 Quickstart
 ==========

 Eager to get started?
-This guide will help you get started managing your Dyn services using this module.
+This guide will get you started using your Dyn services with this module.

 If you have not already, :ref:`Install <install>` the Dyn module before proceeding further.